Shahanashirin-k/CREDIT_CARD-FRAUD_DETECTION/README.md

 ## 1.Data Prerocessing:
  <br>Log transformation was applied to the Amount feature to address skewness and normalize its distribution.</br>
  **Feature Engineeirng**:
-   <br>Extracted the Hour feature from the Time variable to capture the time of day when transactions occurred.</br>
+   <br>Extracted the Hour feature from the Time variable to capture the time of day when transactions occurred.
-   <br>Created Amount_Category to group transaction amounts into bins for exploratory analysis.</br>
+   <br>Created Amount_Category to group transaction amounts into bins for exploratory analysis.
-   <br>Dropped unnecessary columns (Time, Amount, Amount_Category) to focus on engineered features.</br>
+   <br>Dropped unnecessary columns (Time, Amount, Amount_Category) to focus on engineered features.

 ## 2.Data Splitting And Oversampling:
   Split the data into training (70%) and testing (30%) sets.